nhn/tui.grid/docs/en/custom-event.md

 - `check`: When a row header checkbox is filled
 - `uncheck`: When a row header checkbox is cleared
 - `checkAll`: When a header checkbox is filled, all the checkboxes in the row headers are filled
-- `uncheckALl`: When a header checkbox is cleared, all the checkboxes in the row headers are cleared
+- `uncheckAll`: When a header checkbox is cleared, all the checkboxes in the row headers are cleared
 - `selection`: When the selection area of the table is changed.

 There are other events that can be used when using `DataSource`.